nbursa/inception-core-server/README.md

 - **Docker Compose Setup**

-  - Preconfigured `docker-compose.dev.yml` to orchestrate ChromaDB, a local LLM service, and the MCP Server.
+  - Preconfigured `docker-compose.dev.yml` to orchestrate ChromaDB, a local LLM service, and the ICORE Server.

 - **Asynchronous**